Bathroom Vanities

 Pendant Light

-If you're hoping to create a ""wow factor"" over a freestanding tub, consider a pendant light.
-Keep in mind that it should be wet-rated and hung high enough that it doesn't create a hazard.
+If you’re hoping to create a wow factor over a freestanding tub, consider a pendant light.
+Keep in mind that it should be wet-rated and that you’ll need to hang it high enough that it doesn’t create a hazard.

 5 Great Looking Bathroom Light Fixtures